-In this video, we take a look back at Mirrodin Besieged the middle set in Magic: The Gathering's Scars of Mirrodin block.
+In this video, we look back at Mirrodin Besieged, the middle set in Magic: The Gathering's Scars of Mirrodin block.

 On February 4, 2011, the 54th Magic: The Gathering expansion, Mirrodin Besieged, released, bringing with it 155 cards (all but three new), and continuing (card-wise) the overall story of Magic’s Scars block.

 Whereas its predecessor, Scars of Mirrodin, was about a Mirrodin with hints of corruption, Mirrodin Besieged focused on the active conflict between the plane’s natives and the invading, infectious Phyrexians.

 <Maro DTW SOM-1 35:30-58 “So, we had…the set up.”>